bogosorter/beetle/readme.md

 return tiles(5);
 ```

-Other examples can be found under the `tests` directory (especially inside `tests/complete`).
+Other examples can be found under the `tests` directory (especially inside `tests/functions`).

 ## Building & Running

-The source code is under the `source` directory.
 For Linux users, a `build.sh` file is provided.
 Please note that it will add an executable file named `beetle` to the `~/.local/bin/` directory.
 Usage example:

 ```
 $ ./build.sh